exercism/configlet/README.md

 and checks the formatting of the `.meta/config.json` file for every Concept Exercise and Practice Exercise.

-To print a list of paths for which there isn't already a formatted exercise `.meta/config.json` file (exiting with a non-zero exit code if at least one exercise lacks a formatted config file):
+To print a list of paths for which there isn't already a formatted exercise `.meta/config.json` file (exiting with a nonzero exit code if at least one exercise lacks a formatted config file):

 ```shell
 configlet fmt